-The good people at the Environmental Working Group have been kindred spirits in the effort to get companies to clean up their act.
+The good people at the Environmental Working Group have been kindred spirits in the effort to get companies to disclose the ingredients they use in their products.
 Like us, they believe too many products hide their ingredients and that consumers have a right to know what's inside of them.
 That's where their amazing guides come in.
 And now they've got one for cleaners.

 You can just imagine the interoffice anticipation when we logged in to calculate our own final grade and found we got (drum roll, please) a C+!

-Less than we thought, it turns out.
 First, over 25% of our stuff got an A, a grade awarded to only 3% of the nearly 2200 products rated.
-Our chief competitors, all of whom got cumulative grades of D or lower, didn't get a single A. So on a bell curve, we're still at the head of the class.
+So on a bell curve, we're still at the head of the class.
 But what's dragging our average down?
 Our in-house green scientists shed some light on things.

 It seems the biggest issue is that EWG interpreted the terms "Essential Oils," "Botanical Extracts," and "Preservatives" on our ingredients lists as "incomplete disclosure" when in fact those terms are supplied in addition to the exact oils, extracts, and preservatives we use.
-EWG has let us know that they're fixing the oversight.
+This discrepancy can sometimes lead to a little confusion.